WGHR (Georgia)

-WGHR was a noncommercial radio station operated solely by the students of Southern Polytechnic State University in Marietta, Georgia, United States.
-The station was supported by students and its listeners, with diverse programming from a wide variety of genres.
+WGHR was a noncommercial radio station operated exclusively by the students of Southern Polytechnic State University in Marietta, Georgia, United States.
+The station was supported by students and its listeners to provide diverse programming and represent its community with a wide variety of musical genres.

 History

-Like many other college radio stations, WGHR originally began as a carrier current low-power AM station in 1969, transmitting on 1280 kHz from a wire loop antenna run atop the circle of buildings at the center of campus.
-Although not an officially assigned callsign, it took the name WSTB, an acronym for Southern Tech Broadcasting.
-Nicknamed "Stubby", its studio was in a dormitory.
+Like many other college radio stations, WGHR began as a carrier current low-power AM station in 1969, transmitting on 1280 kHz from a wire loop antenna situated atop the circle of buildings at the center of the campus.
+Although it was not an officially assigned callsign, it adopted the name WSTB, an acronym for Southern Tech Broadcasting.
+Nicknamed "Stubby", its studio was located in a dormitory.

-In the mid-1970s, the station applied for a low-power FM station.
-First trying 91.7, it was initially rejected for being too close to 91.9 (WCLK) and 91.1 (WREK).
-It then selected 102.5, and was eventually given a construction permit in 1979 for that frequency.
-Since there was already a WSTB FM in Streetsboro, Ohio, the students selected WGHR to mean "Green Hornet Radio", after the school's mascot.
-The nickname, likewise, became "Wooger" (later mocked by the station's own promos).
-After an extra year's delay due to a recalled Harris Broadcast transmitter, it finally began FM broadcasting in 1981, serving most of Cobb County in the northwest metro Atlanta area.
+In the mid-1970s, the station applied for a low-power FM station, initially trying 91.7.
+However, this application was rejected for being too close to 91.9 (WCLK) and 91.1 (WREK).
+Ultimately, the station decided on 102.5 and eventually received a construction permit for this frequency in 1979.
+Since there was already a WSTB FM station in Streetsboro, Ohio, the students selected WGHR to mean "Green Hornet Radio", after the school's mascot.
+The station's nickname was later changed to "Wooger" (mocked by the station's own promos later on).
+After a one-year delay (due to a recalled Harris Broadcast transmitter), it began broadcasting FM in 1981, serving most of the Cobb County area in the northwestern metro Atlanta region.

-At that time, it shared an office in the student center with The STING, the student newspaper.
-In 1993, the expansion and renovation of the building was completed, and it moved from the old office to its own studio.
-While the size of the building doubled, the size of the new station was actually cut in half, which was seen by many as a sign of how the station was viewed by the administration.
-However, it did include its own restroom (a definite necessity), and a large window into the atrium, right at the main entrance where students and visitors could see into the broadcast studio.
+At that time, it shared an office in the student center with The Sting, the student newspaper.
+In 1993, the expansion and renovation of the building were completed, and it moved from the old office to its own studio.
+Despite the increased building size, the size of the new station was halved, which was seen by many as a sign of how the station was viewed by the administration.
+The new facility did, however, include a restroom and a large window into the atrium at the main entrance, which allowed students and visitors to see into the broadcast studio.
 This is still the station's current facility.